kumahq/kuma/docs/proposals/custom-sidecar-config.md

 We will include a configuration option to Kuma CP to specify a default list of `ContainerPatch` patches to apply.
+In KumaCP configuration, there are `sidecarContainer` and `initContainer` sections.
+We will add an option under each named `containerPatch`, which will hold the name of a `ContainerPatch` CRD instance.
+This will be applied to any workload which is not annotated with `kuma.io/container-patches`.

 ### Example